-Four cemeteries, consisting of 47 graves in total, were identified in the study area.
-The cemeteries contain African farmworker graves.
+Four cemeteries, consisting of 47 graves in total, were identified within the footprint of site A. The cemeteries contain African farmworker graves.
 The remains of a recent farmhouse and farm workers housing were also identified.

 Impacts identified are natural (burrowing animals and vegetation) and impacts mainly the cemeteries and graves within the area, while the demolishing and subsequent scavenging of building material has led to the destruction of houses and outbuildings on farmsteads.